Combat

 Melee is resolved in order:

-- Weapon length — among un-flanked combatants, longer weapons strike first.
-In subsequent rounds, shorter weapons strike first.
+- Weapon length: among un-flanked combatants, longer weapons strike first.
 Equal-length weapons strike simultaneously.

 7. Repeat